Azure/modern-web-app-pattern-java/prod-deployment.md

     ./mvnw clean install
     ```

-    This will create the jar file `cams.jar` in the `src/contoso-fiber/target/` directory.
-This file will be used to deploy the application to Azure App Service.
+    This will create the jar file `cams.jar` in the `apps/contoso-fiber/target/` directory and `email-processor.jar` in the `apps/email-processor/target/` directory.
+The `cams.jar` file will be included in a Docker image and uploaded to Azure Container Registry.

 ### 5. Build the Email Processor Docker image